Clostridium perfringens: Food poisoning incidents

-Gas Gangrene
+Gas gangrene

 Clostridium perfringens is the most common bacterial agent for gas gangrene, also known as clostridial myonecrosis.
 Gas gangrene is induced by α-toxin that embeds itself into the plasma membrane of cells and disrupts normal cellular function by altering membrane structure.

 Some symptoms include pain at the injury site, blisters, swelling, discoloration, tachycardia, fever, and jaundice.
 Discoloration ranges from pale to dark red or purplish, and the blisters are large and filled with foul-smelling fluid.
-As the toxins spread, skin and muscle tissue are rapidly destroyed, leading to large areas of dead tissue, gas pockets under the skin (crepitus), and possible renal failure due to red blood cell destruction.
+As the toxins spread, skin and muscle tissue is rapidly destroyed, leading to large areas of dead tissue, gas pockets under the skin (crepitus), and possible renal failure due to red blood cell destruction.
 Sepsis and septic shock may also occur, which can be fatal.

-Necrotizing Enteritis
+Necrotizing enteritis

-Clostridium perfringens food poisoning can also lead to another disease known as enteritis necroticans or clostridial necrotizing enteritis, (also known as pigbel); this is caused by C. perfringens type C. This infection is often fatal.
+Clostridium perfringens food poisoning can also lead to another disease, known as enteritis necroticans or clostridial necrotizing enteritis, (also known as pigbel); this is caused by C. perfringens type C. This infection is often fatal.
 Large numbers of C. perfringens grow in the intestines and secrete exotoxin.
 This exotoxin causes necrosis of the intestines, varying levels of hemorrhaging, and perforation of the intestine.
 Inflammation usually occurs in sections of the jejunum, midsection of the small intestine.

 Symptoms cover a wide range and can vary in severity.
 The clinical signs range from mild diarrhea to more severe manifestations such as intense abdominal pain, vomiting, bloody stools, and even septic shock.

 Perfringolysin O (pfoA)-positive C. perfringens strains were also associated with the rapid onset of necrotizing enterocolitis in preterm infants.

-Other Clinical Manifestations
+Other clinical manifestations

-C. perfringens is most commonly known for foodborne illness but can translocate from a gastrointestinal source into the bloodstream which causes bacteremia.
+C. perfringens is most commonly known for foodborne illness but can translocate from a gastrointestinal source into the bloodstream and cause bacteremia.
 C. perfringens bacteremia can lead to toxin-mediated intravascular hemolysis and septic shock.
 This is rare as it makes up less than 1% of bloodstream isolates but is highly fatal with a reported mortality rate of 27% to 58%.

 A strain of C. perfringens might be implicated in multiple sclerosis (MS) nascent (Pattern III) lesions.
 Tests in mice found that two strains of intestinal C. perfringens that produced epsilon toxins (ETX) caused MS-like damage in the brain, and earlier work had identified this strain of C. perfringens in a human with MS. MS patients were found to be 10 times more likely to be immune-reactive to the epsilon toxin than healthy people.
 Greatly increased rates of gut colonization by type B and D C. perfringens are seen in MS patients.

 Tissue gas occurs when C. perfringens infects corpses.
 It causes extremely accelerated decomposition and can only be stopped by embalming the corpse.
-Tissue gas most commonly occurs to those who have died from gangrene, large decubitus ulcers, necrotizing fasciitis or to those who had soil, feces, or water contaminated with C. perfringens forced into an open wound.
+Tissue gas most commonly occurs with those who have died from gangrene, large decubitus ulcers, necrotizing fasciitis, or those who had soil, feces, or water contaminated with C. perfringens forced into an open wound.